rse-ops/proposals/docs/pages/index.md

 ---
 layout: page
-title: Proposals-Jekyll Theme
+title: Special Projects
 permalink: /
 ---

-## Welcome to Proposals Jekyll!
+## Welcome to Special Projects!

 <br>

-This is a started template with additional functionality added to [tw-jekyll](https://vsoch.github.com/tw-jekyll/) to provide you or your organization an automated process to create and review proposals.
+This is a collaborative space to work on proposals.

 {% include proposals.html %}

 For getting started with working on proposals or development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
-Would you like to request a feature or contribute?
-[Open an issue]({{ site.repo }}/issues)
+To open a pull request or issue, see the [site repository]({{ site.repo }}).